 Floodplain – Term is synonymous with 100-year floodplain.
 The land area that is susceptible to being inundated with a one percent chance of being equaled or exceeded in a given year.
 The limits of this area are based on flood regulation ordinance maps or a reasonable method that meets the objectives of the SMA (WAC 173-22-030(2)).

-Floodway – The area that has either: (i) has been established in FEMA flood insurance rate maps (FIRMs) or floodway maps; or (ii) consists of those portions of the area of a river valley lying streamward from the outer limits of a watercourse upon which flood waters are carried during periods of flooding that occur with reasonable regularity, although not necessarily annually, said floodway being identified, under normal condition, by changes in surface soil conditions or changes in types or quality of vegetative ground cover condition, topography, or other indicators of flooding that occurs with reasonable regularity, although not necessarily annually.
-Regardless of the method used to identify the floodway, the floodway shall not include those lands that can reasonably be expected to be protected from floodwaters by flood control devices maintained by or maintained under license from the federal government, the state, or a political subdivision of the state.
+Floodway – The area that has been established in effective federal emergency management agency flood insurance rate maps or floodway maps.
+The floodway does not include lands that can reasonably be expected to be protected from flood waters by flood control devices maintained by or maintained under license from the federal government, the state, or a political subdivision of the state.

 Frequently Flooded Areas – Those lands in the floodplain that are subject to a one percent or greater chance of flooding in any given year.
 The one-hundred-year floodplain designations of the National Flood Insurance Program delineate the presence of frequently flooded areas.